ambonvik/cimba/README.md

 * *Reliable*: Cimba is well engineered, self-contained open source.
 There is no mystery to the results you get.
 Each simulated world sits inside its own thread.

-* *Free*: Cimba is free open source and should fit well into the budget of most research groups.
+* *Free*: Cimba should fit well into the budget of most research groups.

 ### What can I use Cimba for?
 It is a general purpose discrete event library, in the general spirit of a